Interviewer

 Abstract

 This interview was conducted by Dr. George Garrison with John Lee (Bird) Ellis for Dr. Garrison’s project on the History of Emmett Scott High School.
 Emmett Scott was the segregated high school for African-Americans, which was named after Emmett Scott, a former aide to Booker T. Washington and President Woodrow Wilson.
-The school opened in 1920 and closed in 1970 when full integration was implemented in Rock Hill, SC schools.
-In this interview, Mr. Ellis discusses his family history that includes his grandfather on his mother’s side (John Barnes) who was a slave owned by the Barnes family that is well known in Rock Hill for owning Comporium.
-He talks at length about what Rock Hill was like growing up and his education that started at the Rosenwald School.
-Mr. Ellis also discusses his experiences and recollections while attending Emmett Scott from beginning with the first grade in 1946 through 1958.
+The school opened in 1920 and closed in 1970 when full integration was implemented in Rock Hill, South Carolina schools.
+In this interview, Mr. Ellis discusses his family history, including his maternal grandfather who was a slave owned by the Barnes family, known in Rock Hill for owning Comporium.
+Mr. Ellis discusses at length his experiences growing up in Rock Hill and his education starting at a Rosenwald School and continuing at Emmett Scott.
+Mr. Ellis also discusses his military service and career after attending Emmett Scott High School.
+Mr. Ellis details extensively his musical career as well as the career of his brother, Jimmy Ellis, who was the lead singer for The Trammps, their most famous song was ‘Disco Inferno’.

 Publication Date